01/04/2021 Susan O'Leary Community, Resort Living

 The Heritage Distilling Company’s tasting room is conveniently located downtown.
 They are known for their award-winning craft spirits.
 Craft breweries are popping up everywhere and Gig Harbor is certainly no exception.
 If you enjoy a nice cold beer, look no further than Gig Harbor for regular and seasonal rotating taps at any of these fine breweries- 7-Seas Brewing, The Hub, and Wet Coast Brewing Company.
 If wine is what you enjoy, there are wine bars such as Morso in downtown Gig Harbor, or vineyards such as Ollala Vineyard and Winery in nearby Ollala, and Trillium Creek Winery in Lakebay.
 Both are very close to Gig Harbor.

 Gig Harbor offers many outdoor activity areas in the form of parks, beaches, and wooded forests.
 For golfers, Canterwood Golf and Country Club features an 18-hole championship course.
 Other golf clubs include Madrona Links and Gig Harbor Golf Club.
 Throughout the summer you can enjoy an outdoor Farmer’s Market as well as concerts and movies in the park.
 Year-round opportunities abound for paddling, hiking, and biking in the area as well.
+From the shore or on the water you might spot Gray Whales, Orcas, and other sea mammals

 Excellent healthcare is easily accessed in and around the Gig Harbor area.
-Gig Harbor is served by St. Anthony’s Hospital, Multi Care Health Systems and Franciscan Medical Group serve the area as well.
+Gig Harbor is served by St. Anthony’s Hospital, Multi Care Health Systems, and Franciscan Medical Group serve the area as well.

 A wide variety of volunteer opportunities are available throughout the community.
-You can volunteer with the local school district, organizations such as Communities in Schools, the local hospitals, nursing homes, and more.
+You can volunteer with the local school district, organizations such as Communities in Schools, the local hospitals, nursing homes, churches, and more.

 Gig Harbor is generally considered quite safe.
 People on the street will tell you that the thing they love most about Gig Harbor is that despite its recent growth, there remains a true “small town” feel.
 Come see for yourself why Gig Harbor is an excellent place to thrive in your retirement years!